Google Cloud Compute Options – VMs, GKE & Cloud Run

 • Every deployed function is isolated from all other functions — even those deployed from the same source file.
 In particular, they don’t share memory, global variables, file systems, or other state.

-• Cloud Functions allows you to set a limit on the total number of function instances that can co-exist at any given time
+• Cloud Run functions allows you to set a limit on the total number of function instances that can co-exist at any given time (maximum instances).

-• Cloud Functions can have a Cold Start, which is the time involved in loading the runtime and the code.
+• Cloud Run functions can have a Cold Start, which is the time involved in loading the runtime and the code.

-• Cloud Function provides a writeable filesystem i.e. /tmp directory only, which can be used to store temporary files in a function instance.
-The rest of the file system is read-only and accessible to the function
+• Cloud Run functions provides a writable filesystem i.e. /tmp directory only, which can be used to store temporary files in a function instance.
+The rest of the file system is read-only and accessible to the function.

 • Global Scope